syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/installation/offline-installer/how-to-install.md

 6. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.

 7. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio Word product.
+Your system has been installed with the Syncfusion Essential Studio&reg; Word product.

 ## Installing in silent mode

-The Syncfusion Essential Studio Word Installer supports installation and uninstallation via the command line.
+The Syncfusion Essential Studio&reg; Word Installer supports installation and uninstallation via the command line.

 ### Command Line Installation